First Nation Land Management Resource Centre

 The Resource Centre also provides assistance in reviewing the Research Reports and Land Descriptions prepared by Canada for a First Nation’s Reserve lands.

-If Canada identifies the need for a survey, the Resource Centre’s survey contracting process was developed to ensure a timely completion and that First Nation are included in the project.
+If Canada identifies the need for a survey, the Resource Centre’s survey contracting process was developed to ensure a timely completion and that First Nations are included in the project.

 Communication Development